execas/execas.github.io/_posts/2019-01-13-command-injection.md

 Decide what sort of data should be accepted.
 Reject or transform data that does not match whitelisting pattterns.

-For the example program above, we could accept only lowercase characters, or we could also include digits and some special characters ("/", ".", "~", etc.).
+For the example program above, we could accept only lowercase characters, or we could also include digits and some special characters (*/*, *.*, *~*, etc.).

-The risk is accepting to much (e.g. some special characters, like ";", are not good in the case) or not enough (e.g. "_" and "-" may be needed).
+The risk is accepting to much (e.g. some special characters, like *;* in this case) or not enough (e.g. *_* and *-* may be needed).

-> RegEx expressions can for example be used to define whitelisting patters.
+> Regular expressions (regex) can for example be used to define whitelisting patters.

+> Rejecting is in most cases a better choice than transforming.

 ### Blacklist

+An alternative to whitelisting, and often considered inferior.

 Decide what sort of data should be rejected.
 Accept all data not matching blacklisting patterns (and perhaps transform other data until they match).

-For the example program above, we could reject ";", "&", " ".
+For the example program above, we could reject *;*, *&* and the space character.

 The risk is not rejecting to little (can you think of all possibilities hackers could discover?) or too much.